BlueberryWolf/APIs/README.md

-# BlueberryWolfi.APIs
+# APIs
 APIs for Comfy WEBFISHING Mod Development in GDWeave

-I am too exhausted to make a proper usage docs but here are some basic usage examples to reference for now:
+#I am too exhausted to make a proper usage docs but here are some basic usage examples to reference for now:

 # Player API:
 ## An API that makes everything to do with players, actors, and steamids easier.